One Day in Ostuni Itinerary (for First-Time Visitors!)

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views

-Many people stick to the coastal places in Puglia and visit the well-traveled towns of Polignano a Mare and Monopoli, however, the interior should not be overlooked.
+Many people stick to the coastal places in Puglia and visit the well-traveled towns of Polignano a Mare and Monopoli; however, the interior should not be overlooked.

 One of my favorite places in the region is Ostuni.
 Located just under 6 miles away from the coast, it manages to feel like a different world.
+It is made up of two different parts: the modern city and the old town, which is perched on a hill overlooking the new town.

-Ostuni was one of the first large settlements in the area, although, the original town was destroyed, the Greeks rebuilt the town and named it Ostuni.
+Ostuni was one of the first large settlements in the area; although the original town was destroyed, the Greeks rebuilt the town and named it Ostuni.

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views